smartony/mptevents/README.md

 ----------

-Just make sure to run this daemon at system startup or when debugging is needed, give it the device name to open such as /dev/mptctl or /dev/mpt2ctl or /dev/mpt3ctl and it will send syslog messages.
+Just make sure to run this daemon at system startup or when debugging is needed, give it the device name to open such as /dev/mpt2ctl or /dev/mpt3ctl and it will send syslog messages.

 This daemon will try to auto-detect each supported host in /sys/class/scsi_host.
 Any unsupported host (e.g. ahci) will be ignored.